eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

 #### 2.16.3.
 ApplyLabelEditOperation

 A very common use case in domain models is the support of labels that display textual information to the user.
-For instance, the `SGraph` model of Sprotty has support for labels that can be attached to a node, edge, or port, and that contain some text that is rendered in the view.
+For instance, the `GGraph` model has support for labels that can be attached to a node, edge, or port, and that contain some text that is rendered in the view.
 To apply new text to such a label element the client may send an `ApplyLabelEditOperation` to the server.

 <details open><summary>Code</summary>